bashlund/riotjs-simple-router/README.md

 `group` is an optional field which can be used to group urls and the effect is that `pages` is set as an active route with the same values as `page1`.

-`subGroup` if set then at least one route must match who has the subGroup set.
+`subGroup` if set then at least one route must match who has the subGroup set, else 404 is activated.
 Only applicable if `base` matches (if base is set).
 For a route using `nomatch` which is skipped due to positive `nomatch` `subGroup` is ignored.

 `reroute` if set then immediately when the route is matched the URL is replaced with the pushURL of the reroute route.